Kosy-Software/google-drive-table-app/README.md

 ## To actually run the code
 If you've done all of the previous steps:

-- Run "yarn start" (without quotes) to run the application in development mode.
+- Run "yarn start" (without quotes) to run the application in development mode for google docs.
+- Run "yarn start-sheets" (without quotes) to run the application in development mode for google sheets.
+- Run "yarn start-slides" (without quotes) to run the application in development mode for google slides.
 - Run "yarn run build" (without quotes) to compile the application into the ./dist folder.